arthur-ai/engine-examples/examples/mcp-monitoring/README.md

 ### Creating Filters to Protect your Prompts and Responses

-1. In OpenWebUI Navigate to the Admin Panel - Functions (via profile icon in bottom left)
+1. In OpenWebUI, navigate to the Admin Panel - Functions (via profile icon in bottom left)
 2. Create a new function
 3. Copy the contents of filter.py into the filter and give it a name + description
 4. Save the filter